DSpace/DSpace/dspace-xmlui-mirage2/readme.md

 ### Tip: ###

 When working with a DRI that has been changed by the preprocess XSLs, it is often useful to see the differences between the original DRI and the version after preprocessing.
-To see the original DRI you can add `DRI/` after the contextpath in a page’s URL, to see the preprocessed DRI add `?XML` after the page’s URL
+To see the original DRI you can add `DRI/` after the contextpath in a page’s URL, to see the preprocessed DRI add `?XML` after the page’s URL.

 # Style #

 Mirage 2 contains two color schemes to choose from.
 The classic Mirage color scheme or the standard Bootstrap color scheme.
 By default, Grunt will build CSS to get the classic Mirage color scheme.
 However, by activating the `mirage2_bootstrap_color_scheme` maven profile, this can be changed to get the standard Bootstrap color scheme.

-The stylesheets are written in [SASS](http://sass-lang.com/).
+The stylesheets are written in [Sass](https://sass-lang.com/).
 You can find them in the folder `Mirage2/styles`.
 Each color scheme has its own subfolder, and a `_main.scss` file that imports all others.
 These files will import the Compass library first.
 Next, all Bootstrap scss files and finally the DSpace specific files.
 Both color schemes also import the file `_style.scss`.
 It contains some example SCSS by default, and is meant to add your own style.
-Note that CSS is also valid SCSS, so if you don't want to learn SASS, just add plain old CSS to that file and it will work just fine.
+Note that CSS is also valid SCSS, so if you don't want to learn Sass, just add plain old CSS to that file and it will work just fine.

 The goal of the standard Bootstrap color scheme was to add as little extra style on top of Bootstrap as possible and instead force ourselves to solve most issues in XSL; by creating the right HTML structure and adding the right bootstrap CSS classes.
 But try as we might, a few additional style rules were still needed.
 Those can be found in `shared/_dspace-bootstrap-tweaks.scss`, most of it is limited to styles to improve the sidebar behavior on mobile devices.